Financial Aid

 - enrolled in an undergraduate degree program,

-- Pell eligible based on EFC.
+- Pell eligible based on SAI.

 Proceeds can be used for students enrolled full-time, 3/4-time, or half-time.